lenadroid/tasty/borscht.md

 4. Right after you have thrown the meat there is very important step.
 You should create the taste of the whole Borshtch now.
-Add salt, sugar and spieces as you wish.
+Add salt, sugar and spices as you wish.
 Don't forget to taste the water at the end to check it's tasty or needs corrections

 5. After you are done with putting meat to the hott water and set the timer to 1,5 hours - peel potatoes.